Alaska Airlines matches rivals, eliminates change fees

 Southwest is the only major airline with no bag fees.

-In 2019, U.S. Department of Transportation data shows Alaska took in $192 million in ticket cancellation and change fees.
+U.S. Department of Transportation data shows Alaska took in $192 million in ticket cancellation and change fees in 2019.

-In total 2019 ancillary fees, which includes ticket change fees, checked-bag fees, and on-board food and beverage sales, Alaska said it took in $567 million or 7% of total passenger revenue.
+Alaska said its total 2019 ancillary fees, which include ticket change fees, checked-bag fees, and on-board food and beverage sales, tallied $567 million, or 7% of total passenger revenue.

 Faced with the calamitous impact of the pandemic, airlines are ready to forgo the change fee income to try to lure passengers back to air travel.

-In July, Alaska’s passenger revenue, though slightly improved from previous months, was still down 73% compared to July last year.
+In July, Alaska’s passenger revenue, though slightly improved from previous months, was still down 73% compared to the same month last year.
 The airline projects a similar percentage drop for August, marking the end of what is typically the year’s peak travel season.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.